Features Blog How It Works

 How FitInView Bridges the Gap

 FitInView is both a wardrobe organizer and an AI stylist.
-The wardrobe scanner digitizes your closet.
-Style Twin — the AI stylist — has direct access to your digitized wardrobe.
-When you ask 'What should I wear to dinner tonight?', it doesn't suggest generic outfits.
+The wardrobe scanner digitizes your closet - point your phone at your hanging clothes and AI identifies, categorizes, and tags each garment automatically.
+Style Twin - the AI stylist - has direct access to your digitized wardrobe.
+When you ask 'What should I wear to dinner tonight?', it does not suggest generic outfits from a fashion database.
 It pulls specific items from your closet and builds an outfit from what you actually own.

-It goes further: you can see yourself wearing the suggestion with virtual try-on.
-No imagination required.
-And over time, Style Twin learns your preferences — which suggestions you accept, which you skip — and adapts.
+It goes further.
+You can see yourself wearing the suggestion with virtual try-on - a realistic AI-generated image of you in the exact outfit, produced in seconds.
+No imagination required, no guessing whether the colors work on your skin tone or the proportions suit your body.
+And over time, Style Twin learns your preferences - which suggestions you accept, which you skip - and adapts its recommendations accordingly.

 When You Need a Wardrobe App